Dunfermline Abbey and Palace

 David I made the priory an abbey in 1128.
 He had a new church built on a grand scale, of which the magnificent nave survives.
 The Romanesque pillars are similar to those of Durham Cathedral, and it’s likely that the same masons carved them.

-In 1250, St Margaret’s remains were moved to an elaborate shrine at the east end of the church.
-A 19th-century parish church (Abbey Church) now stands on the site of the choir and presbytery.
-This is the location of the tomb of Robert I and the other royals buried here.
-It is home to an active Church of Scotland congregation.
+A new parish church was built on the site of the choir between 1818 and 1821.
+The Abbey Church houses the tomb of Robert I and the other royals buried here, and is home to an active Church of Scotland congregation.

 The Bruce at Dunfermline